 - 1 cup Heavy Cream

 Turn on the Sauté function (Med/Normal heat) and add the chopped bacon.
-Cook until done.
-Remove to a paper towel and drain all but 2 tsp of the fat.
+Cook until mostly done.

 Put the lid on and lock in place.
 Set the steam release knob to the Sealing position.